Naoto Shirogane: Critical reception

 Carolyn Petit of GameSpot considered Naoto to be a trans man, but expressed disappointment that Persona 4 seemed to reject this idea.
 She criticized the reasoning for Naoto presenting male, feeling it "rang false" due to finding it unbelievable for someone to live as a different gender due to an attachment to fictional characters.
 She also took issue with characters changing their behavior towards Naoto, citing Yosuke flirting with her and characters explaining certain behaviors as being due to her gender as examples.
 Writer Mattie Brice found the depiction of Naoto to be transphobic, suggesting that the transgender character Erica Anderson from Catherine made this depiction questionable.
-Brice interpreted the scene between Naoto and her shadow as rejecting the need for sexual reassignment surgery in order to be a man.
+Brice interpreted the scene between Naoto and her shadow as rejecting the need for gender reassignment surgery in order to be a man.
 Despite their issues with the character, they found her enjoyable.
 Carol Grant of Vice criticized Naoto, suggesting that the romance scenes were demeaning to Naoto's identity and expressing disappointment in how Naoto's gender identity is handled.
 Authors of the book Queerness in Play discuss how Naoto's gender expression and struggles with gender is used to teach players about the transgender experience.
 Comic Book Resource author Noelle Corbett noted that Naoto has been interpreted by players as a trans man or non-binary, and in that case Persona 4 "falls short of actual queer representation."
 However, she felt that the controversy overshadowed the "fairly progressive message" in Persona 4 over gender.
 She stated that, despite the interpretation, Naoto never indicates a desire to be anything other than a woman.
 She drew a comparison between her and women who have disguised themselves as men, including Hua Mulan and Deborah Sampson.
 She noted that while it was likely not meant to be a trans story, it "does invoke some problematic tropes that often surround such stories."
 She elaborated that this was due to Naoto's wish that she was a man so she could succeed as a detective contrasted real-world beliefs that that trans people transition to "benefit from the different expectations of the opposite sex."